-An enjoyable, slower-paced activity is simply ambling round the historic streets of this charming town, in particular Main Street, is a fascinating place in which to wander around and most visitors have plenty of fun simply exploring the historic streets.
-But it’s during the Sundance Film Festival and the subsequent Winterfest – the February celebration of the area's 2002 Winter Olympics triumph with concerts and ice sculptures – when visitors from across the world swarm to the area, generating a convivial atmosphere.
+An enjoyable, slower-paced activity is simply ambling round the historic streets of this charming town, in particular Main Street.
+This activity takes on a whole new dimension during the Sundance Film Festival and the subsequent Winterfest – the February celebration of the area's 2002 Winter Olympics triumph with concerts and ice sculptures – when visitors from across the world swarm to the area, generating a convivial atmosphere.

 The ski school's (tel: +1 800 227 2754) ‘Kids Signature 5’ set-up guarantees a maximum of five children (aged six to 14) per instructor, while ‘Kids Signature 3’ caters for children aged three-and-a-half to five with only three children per group.

 Child-friendly attractions in and around the resort include Gorgoza Park (tel: +1 435 658 2648; www.gorgoza.com), which is 11km (7 miles) from Park City’s centre.
 Here, kids can go tubing, ride child-sized snowmobiles and have fun in a winter play area.

 Main Street is great for browsing, with 100 shops in or near this central part of Park City.
 For every Bunya Bunya (11 Main Street), a hip clothing emporium, visitors will find the moneyed exoticism of an Alaska Fur Gallery (591 Main Street) or expensive art galleries.